 The basic principles for the indigenous African Religions of Ifa and Voudon practiced during the time Africans were enslaved to the Americas were probably derived from the more Ancient Metu Neter Oracle which continued to survive in different forms in the indigenous African Religions of Ifa and Voudon that were practiced by Africans before they were enslaved by the Trans-Atlantic Slave Trade.

-This may explain why Voodoo in the Americas and the African Religions of Ifa and Voudon it was based on used some of the same Iconography such as Snake symbols which were originally conceived and used in Ancient Kemet.
+This may explain why Voodoo in the Americas and the Religions of Ifa and African Voodoo it was based on used some of the same Iconography such as Snake symbols which were originally conceived and used in Ancient Kemet.

-The African Origins of Voodoo gave the African Slaves a continuous sense of Identity and connection with their African Homeland.
+African Voodoo gave African Slaves a continuous sense of Identity and connection with their African Homeland.